defaults/algorithms/README.md

 # algorithms
-Pseudo code and implementation of algorithms and data structures in python and Javascript.
+Pseudo code and implementation of algorithms and data structures in python, C++ and Javascript.